A Creative Pilgrimage on the Camino de Santiago

 The author of seven non-fiction books, including The Courage to Heal, Becoming the Parent You Want to Be and I Thought We'd Never Speak Again.
 Laura's groundbreaking books have sold more than 1.8 million copies around the world.
 Laura has also worked as a columnist, talk show host, radio reporter, radio producer, blogger, editor and speaker.
 Words have always been at the core of her work and her self-expression.

-Laura's 2021 book, The Burning Light of Two Stars: A Mother-Daughter Story, her first memoir, tells the story of her dramatic and tumultuous relationship with her mother from the time of Laura's birth until her mother's death.
+Laura's memoir, The Burning Light of Two Stars: A Mother-Daughter Story, her first memoir, tells the story of her dramatic and tumultuous relationship with her mother from the time of Laura's birth until her mother's death.

 Laura has been mentoring and supporting writers for the past 20 years.
 It is truly the work of her heart: "I love teaching.
-I love watching my students find their natural voice and their rhythm.
+I love watching my students find their natural voice and rhythm.
 I love it when they find their true stories and discover the courage to put them on the page.
-I feel like a midwife as my students birth their stories, and I feel honored to witness their bursts of creativity and pure life energy pouring out on the page.
 Our writing circles are safe places where skills are honed, tears and laughter are welcome, and each writer is seen, heard and deeply known."

-Laura leads weekly writing groups and retreats in the Santa Cruz, CA region and online, as well as retreats internationally.
+Laura leads weekly writing groups and retreats in California and online, as well as retreats internationally.
 She has taken writers to Bali, Scotland, Greece, Vietnam, Peru, Laos, Cambodia, and Spain.

 Brenda Porter: Camino Guide and Art Instructor